ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 When written in this way, a `rescue` clause that matches the exception class is searched in order from the top.
 Only the matched clause will be executed.
-For instance, only the clause of @IOError@ will be executed in the above case.
+For instance, only the clause of `IOError` will be executed in the above case.

-On the other hand, when there is an @else@ clause, it is executed only when there is no exception.
+On the other hand, when there is an `else` clause, it is executed only when there is no exception.

 ```TODO-lang